suhai-yehuza/game-diary/docs/CONFIGURABLE_SEEDING_SUMMARY.md

 ## Overview

-We have successfully implemented a comprehensive, configurable statistical distribution system for realistic data generation in the Game Diary application.
+We have successfully implemented a comprehensive, configurable statistical distribution system for realistic data generation in the Placeholder application.
 This system allows you to choose which statistical distributions to use for different data types and scenarios, providing maximum flexibility for various seeding needs.

 ## What Was Implemented